syncfusion-content/windowsforms-docs/WindowsForms/Calendar/Advanced-Features.md

 To bind a DateTimePickerAdv, perform the following steps.

 1. Add a DateTimePickerAdv and a DataGrid controls to the form.
-2. Create a daaset using the code below.
+2. Create a dataset using the code below.

    ~~~ cs